sneupane2/Coding-in-R/schedule.md

 <a class="uk-button uk-button-primary" href="{{page.canvas.assignment_url}}">SUBMIT LAB</a>
 <p><strong>Important:</strong><br>
 iCollege links require you to be logged in.<br>
-If you see “Not authorized,” please log into iCollege first, then navigate to the course and submit via <strong>Assignments / Assessments</strong>.
+If you see “Not authorized,” please log into iCollege first, then navigate to the course and submit via <strong>Assessments/Assignments/Lab 05</strong>.
 </p>

 <br>